Asot Michael

-Asot Michael is an Antiguan politician and a Member of the Parliament of Antigua and Barbuda, elected from Saint Peter Constituency.
+Asot Anthony Emmanuel Michael (21 December 1969 – 5 November 2024) was an Antiguan politician who was a member of the Parliament of Antigua and Barbuda, elected from Saint Peter Constituency.
 He was also the Minister of Tourism, Economic Development, Investment and Energy under Prime Minister Gaston Browne.
-He was formerly a member of the Antigua and Barbuda Labour Party.
+He had previously been a member of the Antigua and Barbuda Labour Party.

 Early life and education

-Asot Michael was born in Guadeloupe, French West Indies, in December 1969, in an economic and political Antiguan family.
+Asot Michael was born in Guadeloupe, French West Indies, on 21 December 1969, in an Antiguan family.
 His grandfather Asot A. Michael and his father Patrick Michael were business people supporting the ruling Antigua and Barbuda Labour Party.
-He attended St. Joseph's Academy, St. John's, Antigua from 1982 to 1986 for his secondary education.
+He attended St. Joseph's Academy in Antigua from 1982 to 1986 for his secondary education.
 Michael obtained a BS in business administration from Barry University (Miami Shores, Florida) in 1989, and an MBA from the University of Miami in 1991.

 After completing his studies, Michael returned to Antigua to work at Asot's Arcade, a family business named for his late grandfather.